 Withdrawal symptoms can be extremely uncomfortable and very hard to get through, and many patients avoid even attempting detox out of fear of the severity of withdrawal symptoms.
 It’s also common for people to relapse during the withdrawal phase.
 Some of the most common reported oxycodone withdrawal symptoms includes restlessness, flu-like symptoms, muscle ache, sleeplessness, nausea/vomiting, stomach cramps, increased heartbeat, and anxiety.

 There are several options for oxycodone dependency treatment, but regardless the path a person chooses, the first phase will always be detoxification.
-The best Oxycodone Detox that can offer the highest success rates are the inpatient ones carefully monitored by an experienced medical professional.
+The Oxycodone rapid detox that offers the highest success rate is the inpatient one, where one is carefully monitored by an experienced medical professional.

 Traditional rehab programs make it difficult for many patients to overcome their dependence, because there’s too much emphasis on group work and psychotherapy before the physical symptoms have been treated.

 The most important decision anyone battling an Oxycodone addiction can make is seeking the right treatment center.
 With an estimated one million Americans suffering from oxycodone addiction, many addiction professionals are referring to medicine when seeking effective treatment options.